romerol/romerol-example-code/README.md

 - Run `npm test` to run the tests.
 Some tests will read some example rdf files which are located in the `test/rdf-files` folder and save them in the `gutenberg_db_test` DB.
 Once the tests have finished running then the `Books` table will be truncated.
 - The module `nyc` was added to provide code coverage capabilities and the results are displayed once the tests finish running.
 Also, the folder `test-results` will be created in the project root with a html page to check code coverage.

+## To do

+- Add tests for the download service.
+- Plug download and processing.